naumanb/aws-sa-co3-notes/readme.md

 - **Private by Default**: Only the account root user has access initially.
 - **Bucket Policy**: Manages access at the bucket level for cross-account or anonymous access.
+  - Type of **Resource Policy**: like identity policy, but attached to bucket
 - **Access Control Lists (ACLs)**: Legacy feature; not recommended due to limitations.

 ---